‘Almost glowing’: Water in Michigan creek mysteriously turns bright green

-GRAND RAPIDS, Mich.
-(WOOD) — Officials and local residents are searching for answers after multiple people noticed a creek in Michigan turn an eye-popping shade of green.
+Officials and local residents are searching for answers after multiple people noticed a creek in Michigan turn an eye-popping shade of green.
+KTLA’s sister station WOOD reports.

 Photos from viewer Steven Littell Monday afternoon showed bright green water in Plaster Creek near Cesar E. Chavez Avenue, which is on the border of Grand Rapids and Wyoming.